lulululluiza/basketball-scorecard-2-scrimba/README.md

-# Basketball Scorecard
+## Basketball Scorecard
 A basketball scorecard, made with HTML, CSS and JS.
-Each button increments the respective score and the team with more points is highlighted.
-This is the second application finished at Scrimba's JavaScript course!
+- Each button increments the respective score and the team with more points is highlighted.
+- There's also a new game buttom that clean the scores and the highlight.
+- This is the second application finished at Scrimba's JavaScript course!
-# Technologies used:
+## Technologies used:
 <div style="display:inline_block">
   <img alt="html5" src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white">
   <img alt="css3" src="https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white">